7 DIY Dog Bowl Stands That Improve Posture and Reduce Mess

 • Save

-Your dog’s water bowl has skidded across the kitchen floor again — and this time it took half your Pinterest-worthy tile grout with it.
+It happened again.
+Your dog’s water bowl went skidding across the kitchen floor and this time half of your Pinterest-worthy tile grout went with it.

-I feel you.
-My cousin’s lab mix turned mealtime into a full contact sport every single day.
+Man I feel your pain.
+My cousin’s lab mix always made meals a full contact sport every day.
 Water everywhere.
 Kibble scattered.
-The whole vibe of her kitchen?
-Gone.
+Her kitchen just felt so different.

-And it’s not just the mess, right?
-It’s that the bowls look so out of place sitting on your floors.
-You worked hard on that space.
-Your golden deserves better, and honestly?
-So do you.
+And we are not just talking about the mess here.
+The bowls look out of place sitting on your floors right?
+You worked so hard on the space!
+Your golden deserves better and so do you!

 #1: DIY Elevated Dog Bowl Stand (Dark Stain Wood)